BioPhoton/ngRe/README.md

 **_Send value changes to child compoent input `[state]="state"`_**

-In the parent component, we can connect component properties to child component inputs over specific template syntax, the square brackets `[state]`.
+In the parent component, we can connect component properties to the child component inputs over specific template syntax, the square brackets `[state]`.
 Angular automatically updates the child component over change detection.
 In this way, we can send component properties changes.